BridgerB/crypto/bitcoin/services/miner/js/multi/README.md

 A production-ready, multi-threaded Bitcoin mining implementation built with Deno that can produce valid blocks accepted by the Bitcoin network.

+## ⚠️ Block Submission Status

+**Current Implementation:**

+- ✅ **Real Bitcoin Mining**: Performs genuine proof-of-work with real merkle trees, block headers, and target validation
+- ❌ **Missing Block Submission**: Does not submit found blocks to the Bitcoin network

+When a valid block is found, the miner logs the result and exits but does not submit the block to Bitcoin Core via `submitblock` RPC.

 ## Overview

 This is a complete Bitcoin mining system that: